 But if you don’t have lots of reviews online, these negative ones will stand out more.

-What about all your current customers happy with your business?
-You need them to review your brand.
+Fortunately, there is something you can do about this.
+Think about your current customers.
+Are they happy with your business?
+If so, you need them to review your brand.

-How can you get them to do this?
+But how can you get them to do this?
+Simple.
 Just ask them.

 Check out this email Sleefs sent out to its customers: